Access Free Nevada Public Records: Find Information on Anyone

 Local law enforcement departments in some of Nevada’s cities have internet resources and warrant lookup portals where anyone can check for warrants by simply providing names and personal data.

-For example, the Las Vegas warrant lookup webpage has details of active warrants of arrest.
+For example, the Municipal Court of Las Vegas has a warrant lookup that has details of active warrants of arrest.

 In addition, local courts can offer information about outstanding warrants.
 Requests concerning an individual’s warrant status can be made by visiting or contacting Nevada courts.
 Anyone who decides to appear in court ought to know that photo identification is required in a warrant search.